-Smith solid in 1st start as Diamondbacks cool off Reds, 8-3
+Locastro’s speed, Smith’s pitching help D-backs top Reds 8-3

 Reds: OF Jesse Winker didn’t start, one day after leaving the game with calf cramps.

 Diamondbacks: SS Nick Ahmed was back in the lineup after missing the season’s first eight games.
-The two-time Gold Glove winner was dealing with knee soreness during spring training. … Arizona manager Torey Lovullo said he hasn’t decided who Tuesday’s starting pitcher will be against the Oakland A’s.
+The two-time Gold Glove winner was dealing with knee soreness during spring training. … Lovullo said he hasn’t decided who Tuesday’s starting pitcher will be against the Oakland A’s.
 He acknowledged one possibility is RHP Zac Gallen, who has been on the injured list with a hairline fracture in his right forearm.

 UP NEXT